jsun/suppl/10.1093/nargab/lqad067/quant_shells/fullseq/README.md

-## summarizing of mapping statistics
+## Summarizing of mapping statistics

-This step takes a lot of time since the CS dataset are very large.
-Use `calc_nmappedreads.sh` instead of the following scripts.

 ```bash